How to Run Aspose.BarCode Examples

 - Upon the first run, the dependencies will be downloaded automatically through NuGet

-- Check Data folder at the root of Examples that contains input files used in code examples.
-You must download the Data folder together with the example project
+- Check the Data folder in the root of Examples that contains the input files used in the provided code examples.
+You must download the Data folder together with the project

-- Open RunExamples.cs file: all examples can be called from here
+- Open the RunExamples.cs file: all examples can be called from here

 - Uncomment the examples to be run within the project

-In case of any issues with setting up or running code examples, reach out to **Technical Support Forums**.
+In case of any issues with setting up or running code examples, reach out to Technical Support Forum.

 If you wish to add or improve a code example, we encourage you to contribute to the project.
 All examples and showcase projects provided in this repository are open source and can be freely used in your applications.